broke-protocol/broke-protocol/docs/UI-Elements.md

 The most important are VisualTreeAssetClone and VisualElementRemove which instantiate and remove UI elements respectively.

-VisualTreeAssetClone should use the uxml Asset name to clone the element with optional parameters to place under a parent an rename the element (for easier lookup later).
+VisualTreeAssetClone should use the uxml Asset name to clone the element with optional parameters to place under a parent and rename the cloned element (for easier lookup later).

-VisualElementRemove will remove the element from the UI.
-Note if multiple elements share the same name, only the first one in the tree will be removed.
+VisualElementRemove will remove the element from the client UI.
+Note, if multiple elements share the same name, only the first one in the document tree will be removed.
 So it might be useful to use the `newVisualElementName` parameter from `VisualTreeAssetClone` to give each tree clone a custom name.

-AddButtonClickedEventbind a UI Button element with a plugin event.
+AddButtonClickedEvent binds a UI Button element with a plugin event.
 The event in your plugin must have a signature that looks like:

 ```cs
 [CustomTarget]